Be entered to win a LEGO® Education BricQ Motion Prime Set

 How might this be a useful model for others?

-Building the right alliances and forging critical partnerships are the best approach one can adopt to achieve shared ambitions and goals.
+In a nutshell, building the right alliances and forging outreach and critical partnerships are the best approach one can adopt to achieve shared ambitions and goals.